Noguchi: The Brewery of a Sake Master…

 Sake, what Japanese call nihon-shu, takes only three simple ingredients: rice, water and the mold for fermenting, koji.
-Yet from these three, an abundant variety of flavors and intensities can be produced.
+Yet from these three, we can produce an abundant variety of flavors and intensities.

 In Japan, Ishikawa Prefecture is famous for its sake.
-Fresh water flows clear down our mountains, sake rice is grown in our fields, and we’ve no shortage of delicious seafood that pairs perfectly with Japan’s drink of choice.
+Fresh water flows clear down from our holy mountain, Hakusan.
+Sake rice is grown in our fields.
+And we’ve no shortage of delicious seafood that pairs perfectly with Japan’s drink of choice.

-These ingredients come alive in the hands of a skilled toji, or sake brewery master.
+These ingredients come alive in the hands of a skilled toji, a sake brewery master.
 One of Japan’s most famous brew masters is in Ishikawa’s Noto Peninsula: Noguchi Naohiko.

 A Beethoven Among Brewers